keyboardpartner/HX3/LATEST/readme.md

 ### Update Procedure

-* Download ZIP package, unzip to new local folder.
-Use only files/applications contained in this folder.
+* Download ZIP #3.80, unzip to new folder.
+Use only files/applications contained.
 * Start HX3 Remote and connect.
 * Click "Update AVR" and select appropriate HEX file.
 After "Refresh Info" new AVR Version should be displayed.
 * Click "Update FPGA" and select new FPGA_xxxxxx.bit file.
-This also uploads all scan cores.
+This also uploads all scan cores and TG taper_level files.
 * Set appropiate scan core and options near "Write Basics" button.
-* Click "Write Basics".
+* If your HX3 already has Licences installed, check "Auto Restore Licences" and "Use previous HX3 board info".
+* Otherwise, enter your Licence numbers in "Finalize Settings".
+* Click "Finalize".
+This transfers licences and also creates a factory reset record on HX3 board.
 * Check serials/licences, user and FW information after "Refresh Info".
 Done.

 ### Last Build

-* HX3 Remote: #3.74	.exe for Windows XP and up
+* HX3 Remote: #3.80 .exe for Windows XP and up
+* HX3 Tapering	    .exe for Windows XP and up
-* AVR:  #3.74       .hex and .eep files, latest firmware for AVR controller
+* AVR:  #3.806      .hex and .eep files, latest firmware for AVR controller
-* FPGA: #09012015   .bit configuration file for FPGA update
+* FPGA: #25042015   .bit configuration file for FPGA update
-* SCAN: #$14        .dat ScanCore files
+* SCAN: #$16        .dat ScanCore files

-### Files
+### Changelog

-Flash files for serial upload via AVRdude or HX3 Remote.
-Each .HEX file has a corresponding .EEP file.
-Versions for mk2 and mk3 version boards are in separate ZIP archives.
-Please update only the file appropriate for your product.
-<b>Note:</b> For operation with firmware 3.5 and up, remove jumpers JP7 and JP8 which may still sit on your board from
-factory programming.
-These jumpers are only required for updating the reverb DSP (no need to update unless noted).

-<b>HX3mkX_std.hex</b> Standard version, mainboard with button presets or Preset16<br>
-<b>HX3mkX_expander.hex</b> MIDI expander box version<br>
-<b>HX3mkX_latching.hex</b> Mainboard with latching presets on Preset12<br>
-<b>HX3mkX_preset24.hex</b> Mainboard with presets on external Preset24<br>
-<b>HX3mkX_single.hex</b> Mainboard with button presets or Preset16, single manual drawbar assignment<br>
-<b>HX3mkX_single_bv.hex</b> Mainboard with button presets or Preset16, single manual drawbar assignment, button vibrato on Panel16<br>
-<b>HX3mk3_xb2.hex</b> HX3 Retrofit Kit for XB2 (mk3 only)<br>

-<b>HX_xxx.dat</b>  Scan cores for different scan boards or MIDI input<br>
-<b>fpga_DDMMYYY.bit</b>  FPGA configuration (Sound Engine), creation date (version) encoded DDMMYYYY<br>
-<b>dsp_rev.bin</b>  Spin-FV1 Reverb DSP program<br>

-<b>HX3_avr_repair.ZIP</b>  Repair tool (command line batch) to restore corrupted firmware - see README in archive<br>
+<b>04/27/2015</b> Firmware #3.806, FPGA #25042015

+* Improved reproduction of upper notes leakage
+* Pedal added to rotary simulation instead of plain output on "+B" audio configs

 ### Changelog